Key Takeaways

 Alternatives Worth Considering

-Maddie is here to share beauty knowledge and help you elevate your skincare and makeup routine.
-Love ya. 💕
+Maddie is here to share beauty knowledge and help you build a routine that works in real life.
+Love ya.

 Building a full LANEIGE routine?
 Check out my LANEIGE Bouncy & Firm Eye Sleeping Mask review for overnight eye hydration that works perfectly alongside this gel cream.